JosephHinh/MushroomClassification/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository holds an attempt to teach a machine to estimate whether or not a mushroom is poisonous from a list of 22 characteristics.

 ## Overview